Learn Basic Strategy, Play Online Blackjack & Get the Latest Casino Bonuses!

-Its exceptionally low house advantage makes online blackjack a nearly even proposition whenever you play.
+Its exceptionally low house edge makes online blackjack a nearly even proposition whenever you play.
 And, with some skilled card playing and a bit of luck, you could win a large sum of real money.

 Unfortunately, too many players make the mistake of thinking they have to get as close to 21 as possible—that’s not the goal of the game.
 The goal of the game is simply to beat the dealer, which is often accomplished by causing them to bust.

 Instead of trying to hit 21, smart players simply focus on beating the dealer’s hand.
-If the dealer is showing a low card on the initial deal, they will likely have to draw more cards until exceeding 16 points or going bust.
+If the dealer is showing a low card face up on the initial deal, they will likely have to draw more cards until exceeding 16 points or going bust.

 Such simple gaming tactics—when used correctly and accompanied with some timely luck—can help to reduce the already small house advantage and virtually wipe it out during your next card game.

-Different Types of Online Blackjack
+Different Types of Blackjack

 Among the many different varieties are Las Vegas, Atlantic City, Spanish 21, and Hi-Lo.
 There are some other less popular versions that have different blackjack rules and payoff potentials.
-And quite a few games now incorporate side bets to spice things up.
+And quite a few blackjack table games now incorporate side bets to spice things up.

-Online casinos make it easy to find and play a variety of different blackjack games so that you can choose the ones that best fit your playing style and strategies.
+Mobile casinos make it easy to find and play a variety of different blackjack games so that you can choose the ones that best fit your playing style and strategies.

-Online Blackjack Strategy
+Free Blackjack Strategy

-Whether it’s splitting cards, doubling down your bet, buying insurance, surrendering or other advanced plays, there are right and wrong times to try certain plays.
+Whether it’s splitting cards, doubling down your original bet, buying insurance, surrendering or other advanced plays, there are right and wrong times to try certain plays.

 The more you study, practice and learn the advanced plays of blackjack 21 and other games, the more you can reduce the house advantage against you.

 The same goes for doubling down your bets and other advanced plays.
-Although blackjack is a relatively simple game on the surface, those who take the time to learn and master it will find themselves winning much more frequently.
+Although blackjack is a relatively simple game on the surface, those who take the time to learn and master it will find themselves winning much more often.

 Can You Count Cards in Online Blackjack?